 Several of Tame Impala’s songs have been covered by other artists.
 Most famously, Rihanna covered Currents ‘New Person, Same Same Old Mistakes’ on 2016 chart-topper ANTI.
 Kevin Parker has also collaborated with several famous artists including Kanye West, Mick Jagger, Lady Gaga, Mark Ronson, Daft Punk, A$AP Rocky, and Travis Scott.

 The popularity of Tame Impala songs in product commercials has proven a lucrative source of income.
 “Blackberry and some tequila brand put my song in an ad.”
 Parker shared in 2014.
 “Then I bought a house and set up a studio.”
 The single featuring in the Blackberry commercial was ‘Elephant’.
+How much did Tame Impala make from ‘Elephant’?
 Posting to social media in 2013 Parker revealed he was offered $100,000 for use of the song in the ad.
-(Appearing in the 1800 Tequila advert was InnerSpeaker‘s ‘The Bold Arrow of Time‘.)
+Another notable advertising appearance was the inclusion of InnerSpeaker era track ‘The Bold Arrow of Time in a 1800 Tequila commercial.

 Tame Impala has since appeared in several other commercials.
 ‘The Less I Know the Better’ soundtracked 2015 Apple Watch campaign.
 ‘Elephant’ would again be used as a YouTube Music jingle in 2018.
 Currents opener ‘Let It Happen‘ was employed in a 2019 campaign to promote the Ford Edge motorcar.